 Skin Reactions Around the Infusion Site

-Patients must have a HER2 test to determine if their cancer is HER2-positive before taking Kadcyla, as benefit has only been shown in patients whose tumors are HER2-positive.
+You must have a HER2 test to determine if your cancer is HER2-positive before taking KADCYLA, because benefit has been shown only in patients whose tumors are HER2-positive.

-In clinical studies, the most common side effects seen in people taking Kadcyla were:
+The most common side effects seen in people taking KADCYLA are:

 - Low platelet count